ANTNPLLX/UCB/Documents/FAQ.md

 - Linux: ELF binaries
 - Scripts: .sh, .ps1, .vbs, .js, .wsf, .hta

+**Vitrification worker**:
+- Converts: .doc, .docx, .xls, .xlsx, .ppt, .pptx, .odt, .ods, .odp, .rtf → PDF
+- Neutralizes: All other files get .hold extension (except safe formats)
+- Preserves: .pdf, .txt, .md, .jpg, .jpeg, .png, .gif, .bmp, .mp3, .mp4, .avi, .mkv

 ### Does it clean infected files?

-No, it only detects them.
+No, the malware scanner only detects them.
 The recommended action is to format the USB drive if malware is detected.
+However, the **vitrification worker** can neutralize threats by converting documents to clean PDFs and adding .hold extensions to other files.

 ### Can it recover deleted files?